spesmilo/electrum-docs/gpg-check.rst

 Verifying GPG signature of Electrum using Linux command line
 ============================================================

-This can be used to verify either the the Linux Python or AppImage version of Electrum
+This can be used to verify the authenticity of Electrum binaries/sources.

 Download only from electrum.org and remember to check the gpg signature again every time you download a new version